Introduction to Create Set in Tableau

 Tableau is a Business Intelligence tool for visually analyzing the data.
 Everything we do is increasingly contributing to huge amounts of data which can be leveraged by organizations to increase their business.
 Tableau products are transforming the way people use data to solve the problems.
 Tableau Software is the global leader in rapid-fire business intelligence software.
 Tableau is revolutionizing the way data is being used.
 Tableau is used by businesses, academic researchers, and many government organizations for visual data analysis.
 Tableau can connect to files, relational and Big Data sources to acquire and process data.

 It is a very easy and straight-forward method to create a static set in a tableau.
-There are different ways – a user can create set in tableau.
-As shown on below image – I am using the sum of Sales in Column field and Customer Name on Rows.
+There are different ways – a user can create a set in tableau.
+As shown on the below image – I am using the sum of Sales in Column field and Customer Name on Rows.
 I am using default data – Superstore data set provided by Tableau.

 - I have arranged data in order of a customer with the highest sales.

-- I have selected Top 10 Customer Name
+- I have selected the Top 10 Customer Name

 - I have given Name Top 10 Customer as a set name and clicked on OK.